gbrefosco/learning-nest/README.md

 ## Summary
 Basic project for learning purposes.

-Will be adding new stuff, trying out things and see how everything works out.

-For now: One application with a view returning a "Hello World!" string.
+For now: Just the most basic API to return a 'Hello World!'.

 ## How to run:
 For requisites refer to official documentation: